walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 In this task you modified the settings for each replicated VM to use a static private IP address that matches the on-premises IP addresses for that machine

-> **Note:** Azure Migrate makes a "best guess" at the VM settings, but you have full control over the settings of migrated items.
+> **Note**: Azure Migrate makes a "best guess" at the VM settings, but you have full control over the settings of migrated items.
 In this case, setting a static private IP address ensures the virtual machines in Azure retain the same IPs they had on-premises, which avoids having to reconfigure the VMs during migration (for example, by editing web.config files).

 ### Task 6: Server migration

 In this task you will perform a migration of the UbuntuWAF, smarthotelweb1, and smarthotelweb2 machines to Azure.

-> **Note:** In a real-world scenario, you would perform a test migration before the final migration.
+> **Note**: In a real-world scenario, you would perform a test migration before the final migration.
 To save time, you will skip the test migration in this lab.
 The test migration process is very similar to the final migration.

 1. Return to the **Azure Migrate: Server Migration** overview blade.
 Under **Step 3: Migrate**, select **Migrate**.